BerriAI/litellm/docs/my-website/docs/completion/function_call.md

 ```

 ## Function calling for Non-OpenAI LLMs
-**For Non OpenAI LLMs - LiteLLM raises an exception if you try using it for function calling**

 ### Adding Function to prompt
 For Non OpenAI LLMs LiteLLM allows you to add the function to the prompt set: `litellm.add_function_to_prompt = True`